 Suraj joined Watsi on March 12th, 2013.
-Six years ago, Suraj became the 409th member to automatically support a new Watsi patient every month.
-Since then, 5,592 more people have become monthly donors!
-Suraj's most recent donation traveled 8,500 miles to support John, a day laborer from Kenya, to fund a leg fracture repair.
+Seven years ago, Suraj joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Suraj's most recent donation traveled 8,500 miles to support James, a cheerul father from Kenya, for fracture repair surgery.